Re-Coding-Algorithmic-Culture/r-calc.net/pages/being_turned_off/being_turned_off.md

 <br />

 One of the things we picked up was that everywhere this phrase of 'stay healthy/bleib gesund' cropped up.
 And I remember one moment on an activist mailing list where someone rebutted: „Just shut up, I am not healthy, I have a chronic disease so consider the emotional effects of your ableist thoughtlessness."
 Another important impulse for me was to invent something for people to have a sense of togetherness, at least for a short moment in time.
-And we chose to include Jonathan Richman's [*I was am dancing in the Lesbian Bar*](https://www.youtube.com/watch?v=XjFU98mEem4) - also as a bittersweet reminder that a lot of queer spaces were hit the hardest with regard to economic survival.
+And we chose to include Jonathan Richman's [*I was dancing in the Lesbian Bar*](https://www.youtube.com/watch?v=XjFU98mEem4) - also as a bittersweet reminder that a lot of queer spaces were hit the hardest with regard to economic survival.

 <br />